Winter Work at Stoneywell

 The team work by a close set of guidelines, so only certain tools, products and techniques are applied to ensure that our collection and the building is cared for as best we can.
 As a group they spend one day on each room, and this can take a few hours or all day, depending on the contents, size and amount of dust to be found!
 The biggest challenge is the Dining Room, as much of the furniture can’t be moved due to its weight, and the floor needs to be oiled and left for a few days so it can safely dry out.

 Even the areas visitors don’t see will receive a good clean – the storage area in Olympus has received love and attention, and perhaps one day there might be a chance to take a peek into these as yet unseen spaces in the cottage!

 Repairs have been made where necessary and the walls have received another 5 coats of lime wash to see us through another season – make sure you don’t brush up against them or your jacket will receive the same attention!
-The chimneys have been swept, gutters cleared and everything is as ready as we can make it for February 1st when the doors are opened and Stoneywell will have to wait ten months until it gets a rest.
+The chimneys have been swept, gutters cleared and everything is as ready as we can make it for March when the doors are opened and Stoneywell will have to wait eight months until it gets a rest.